 Yet that doesn’t mean that all attempts to find an alternative method of powering construction and agricultural machinery have ended, for there is still synthetic diesel fuel and hydrogen (H) combustion as front runners to replace the present near universal diesel engine arrangement.

-Engines for all fuels
+Machinery and vehicle engines for all fuels

-The general trend among engine manufacturers is to design engines with the built in ability to run on a variety of fuels into, the AGCO Core project being a notable example of corporations hedging their bets.
+The general trend among engine manufacturers is to design engines with the built-in ability to run on a variety of fuels into, the AGCO Core project being a notable example of corporations hedging their bets.

 However, there is one company that has put its weight fully behind H power and has been pushing for its adoption for at least six years now.